My current low commission realtor picks (October 2025)

 This rate would translate to a commission of about $24,000 for a home sold at the U.S. median price of $450,000.

-However, it’s important to note that real estate agent fees are not fixed, and remain fully negotiable.
+However, it’s important to note that real estate agent fees aren't fixed, and remain fully negotiable.
 Fees can also vary depending on location, property type, and market conditions.

 Also, following the NAR settlement, there has been a notable shift in commission rates.
-Redfin reports that the average commission for buyer's agents has decreased to 2.55%, down from 2.62% in early 2024, reflecting a trend towards lower fees.[1]
+Redfin reports that the average commission for buyer's agents decreased to 2.34% in October 2024, down from 2.62% in early 2024, reflecting a trend toward lower fees.[7]

 NAR lawsuit settlement changes are here!